 How about if you’ve tried to stop dabbing and found it harder than you imagined?

 Treatment for Marijuana Addiction at Renaissance Recovery

 Due to the potency of cannabis concentrates, dabbing can lead to dependence and adverse side effects when use is discontinued.

 If you are already struggling with an underlying health condition, you may experience other negative side effects when you abruptly stop dabbing.

-You may have come to concentrates innocently enough after starting out with some medical marijuana to treat chronic pain or another condition.
+You may have come to concentrate innocently enough after starting out with some medical marijuana to treat chronic pain or another condition.
 You may then have found your tolerance building, and you started experimenting with stronger forms of marijuana like shatter or dab wax.

 It might be that you started dabbing in an attempt to get as high as possible once or twice, and you now find yourself with a costly habit and some unwanted side effects in place of the euphoria and relaxation you were hoping for.